PatSpr/202410_Claude_RAG/Readme.md

 #### 2.2 Web-Based Extraction

 - Extract data from web pages, saving and cleaning it for further use.
-- To do so, place your URLs into the "KnowledgeURL.csv" file, check for the websites privacy / data extraction and usage rules and act accordingly to it
+- To do so, place your URLs into the "knowledge_url.csv" file, check for the websites privacy / data extraction and usage rules and act accordingly to it
 - You can combine 2.1 and 2.2

 ### 3. LLM & Embedding